rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 ## Final thoughts

 Did I sneak in any other side-"points" worth noticing?
-IMO, this one:
+IMO, this one (if you agree that formalism is less prone to errors):

 > _Strict backward compatibility implies a need for formalism_
 or, equivalently